stanwood/handbook/README.md

 - Economy class on first tier airlines (Lufthansa, BA, El-Al)
 - Direct flights outside business hours
-- Upgrade your seats to emergency exit row, if you are planing to work
+- Upgrade your seats to emergency exit row, if you are planning to work
-- Frequent travelers may book business class
+- Frequent travellers (30+ flights per year) may book business class

 **Trains**